progval/Limnoria/plugins/Praise/README.rst

 Commands
 --------
-.. _command-Praise-add:
+.. _command-praise-add:

 add [<channel>] <text>
   Adds <text> to the praise database for <channel>. <channel> is only necessary if the message isn't sent in the channel itself.

-.. _command-Praise-change:
+.. _command-praise-change:

 change [<channel>] <id> <regexp>
   Changes the praise with id <id> according to the regular expression <regexp>. <channel> is only necessary if the message isn't sent in the channel itself.

-.. _command-Praise-get:
+.. _command-praise-get:

 get [<channel>] <id>
   Gets the praise with id <id> from the praise database for <channel>. <channel> is only necessary if the message isn't sent in the channel itself.

-.. _command-Praise-praise:
+.. _command-praise-praise:

 praise [<channel>] [<id>] <who|what> [for <reason>] Praises <who|what> (for <reason>, if given).
 If <id> is given, uses that specific praise. <channel> is only necessary if the message isn't sent in the channel itself.

-.. _command-Praise-remove:
+.. _command-praise-remove:

 remove [<channel>] <id>
   Removes the praise with id <id> from the praise database for <channel>. <channel> is only necessary if the message isn't sent in the channel itself.

-.. _command-Praise-search:
+.. _command-praise-search:

 search [<channel>] [--{regexp,by} <value>] [<glob>] Searches for praises matching the criteria given.

-.. _command-Praise-stats:
+.. _command-praise-stats:

 stats [<channel>]
   Returns the number of praises in the database for <channel>. <channel> is only necessary if the message isn't sent in the channel itself.

+.. _conf-Praise:

 Configuration
 -------------

+.. _conf-supybot.plugins.Praise.public:

 supybot.plugins.Praise.public
   This config variable defaults to "True", is not network-specific, and is  not channel-specific.

   Determines whether this plugin is publicly visible.

+.. _conf-supybot.plugins.Praise.showIds:

 supybot.plugins.Praise.showIds
   This config variable defaults to "False", is network-specific, and is  channel-specific.